-Make Your Own Shaker – you can use a water bottle filled with pasta or beans.
+You can use a water bottle filled with pasta or beans.
 During play, shake it from side to side to encourage baby to look in different directions.
 This game stimulates baby’s hearing and builds neck muscles.
 As baby gets older you can use smaller plastic containers so baby can shake and hold it themselves.

-Homemade Mobile – a clothes hanger can be the frame for baby’s mobile.
+A clothes hanger can be the frame for baby’s mobile.
 Attach 2-3 colorful, interesting items such as pictures or paper cut outs.
 You can switch out items occasionally to keep your little one interested.
 The mobile should not be within baby’s reach.

-Baby Container Surprise – stuff some squares of fabric into a baby wipe container and let baby pull them out.
+Stuff some squares of fabric into a baby wipe container and let baby pull them out.
 Fabrics should have different textures and colors to stimulate baby’s sense of touch and vision.

-Swiping Games – encourage baby to swipe at objects held in front of them such as a scarf.
+Encourage baby to swipe at objects held in front of them such as a scarf.
 Have baby practice “raking” movements by letting them use their fingers to grasp and pull objects.
 Hold the item in different positions to encourage reaching from side to side.

-Transfer From Hand to Hand – show baby how to transfer a household object, such as a large cooking spoon, from one hand to the other.
+Show baby how to transfer a household object, such as a large cooking spoon, from one hand to the other.
 Help baby by guiding their empty hand toward the spoon.
 Gently grasp your fingers over baby’s hands if they need more help.

-Exploring Texture – provide baby with some objects from around the house that have different textures– soft, hard, fluffy, scratchy.
+Provide baby with some objects from around the house that have different textures– soft, hard, fluffy, scratchy.
 These could be objects such as a knit hat, a large sponge, or cotton blanket.
 You can also provide items that make different noises when banged together or dropped.
 Playing with these items will stimulate baby’s sense of touch.
 You can go through and describe each as baby picks them up to explore.

-Pillow Climbing – once baby is crawling, allow her to crawl over pillows and cushions while you are supervising.
+Once baby is crawling, allow her to crawl over pillows and cushions while you are supervising.
 The exercise builds baby’s core, arm, and leg muscles.

-Rhythm and Music – household items can be used to show baby how rhythm and music are made.
+Household items can be used to show baby how rhythm and music are made.
 Try grabbing a couple pots or pans and a wooden spoon.
 Show baby how to make a rhythm and spend the afternoon making music.